-Activated carbon works in a similar way, providing you with water that has been significantly reduced of impurities and chemicals.
+Activated carbon works similarly, providing you with water that has been significantly reduced from impurities and chemicals.

 Granular formulas use different materials with different-sized pores to trap various compounds and substances as they pass through.
-However, they also keep certain minerals in the water because these minerals are not attracted to the materials or are too big to cross over.
+However, they also keep certain minerals in the water because they are not attracted to the materials or are too big to cross over.

 Measure Your Water Line

-It’s important to make sure that the size (diameter) of your water line fits securely into the inlet and outlet of your filter.
+It’s important to make sure that your water line’s size (diameter) fits securely into the inlet and outlet of your filter.
 Most water lines are either 1/8 inch or 3/8 inch in diameter.

-You may also buy a male/female adapter, depending on the filter, if you wish to connect a filter that is not compatible to your measurements.
+You may also buy a male/female adapter, depending on the filter, if you wish to connect a filter that is not compatible with your measurements.

 Make sure you are okay with the installation process required to set up your filter.
-Especially if it is your first time installing an inline water filter, spend some time watching online tutorials on how it is done to understand more about the product you are interested in.
+Especially if it is your first time installing an inline water filter, spend some time watching online tutorials on how it is done to understand better the product you are interested in.

 Most companies will also have their own videos to assist with the installation.
 Most of the filters we mentioned will take at most 30 minutes to install, but be sure about the specifics of installing and maintaining any filter you wish to buy.